-If you want to complain about anything to do with your care and treatment in hospital, please speak to a member of staff.
+If you want to complain about a decision to keep you here under section 4, or about anything else to do with your care and treatment in hospital, please speak to a member of staff.
 They may be able to sort the matter out.
-They can also give you information about the hospital's complaints procedure, which you can use to try to sort out your complaint locally.
-They can also tell you about any other people who can help you make a complaint, for example an independent mental health advocate (see above).
+They can also give you details of the hospital's complaints procedure, which you can use to try to sort out your complaint locally.
+They can also tell you about any other people who can help you make a complaint.